samfiechter/dot-files/README.md

-dot-emacs
+dot-files
 =========

-this is my .emacs file
+these are my config files.